colours & fabrics

 upholstery knitted

-FEBRIK is the new player in the world of interior textiles.
-It's collection of knitted textiles commenced in 2008.
-The young brand is strongly rooted in Tilburg, the Netherlands, a city of historical importance when it comes to textiles.
+FEBRIK is our favourite player in the world of interior textiles.
+It's collection of knitted textiles commenced in 2008, now part of Kvadrat.
+The brand is strongly rooted in Tilburg, the Netherlands, a city of historical importance when it comes to textiles.
 FEBRIK is able to concoct top-notch quality textiles for the commercial market utilising the latest technical advancements.
 Eye-popping, small-scale designer productions in collaboration with the most renowned interior brands in the field surmount the bold collection.

 Three-dimensional structure and stretch are two common threads throughout the entire collection.
 Colour is another benchmark, with matching colour combinations between different designs.
 Link Kvadrat Febrik.